Neil Leitch, Chief Executive, Pre-school Learning Alliance and Chairperson of the EYN Partnership

 The growing role of formal childcare

-A 2016 report from the Family and Childcare Trust in association with the British Educational Suppliers Association estimated that in the UK there are 23,500 day nurseries and 9,600 pre-schools.3 A Department of Education survey for the period 2014 to 2015 found that there are more children in some form of childcare at ages three to four years old (93%) than at any other age.
+Ofsted figures from March 2017 estimate that there are almost 1.3 million places in early years registered provision.3 A Department of Education survey for the period 2014 to 2015 found that there are more children in some form of childcare at ages three to four years old (93%) than at any other age.
 90% of children in this age group spend some time attending a formal childcare provision compared to 40% of those from birth to two years old.4 A lot of variation was seen in the amount of time spent in childcare, but those children attending day nurseries spent an average of 17.9 hours per week in the setting.4

 It is therefore clear that the responsibility to get things right in the early years is increasingly shared between parents and carers, family and early years practitioners with everyone playing a significant role.
 Factors ranging from families’ socio-economic challenges to working parents increasing need for childcare, can mean that early years settings are increasingly relied upon to support parents and carers in providing young children with what they need to thrive.